playn/playn.github.io/cookbook/graphics.md

 </html>
 ```

+In HTML you can also put `font-weight` and `font-style` into the `@font-face` directive if you want
+to denote that a particular font is `BOLD` or `ITALIC`, but again, you probably shouldn't.
+See the
+final section on the recommended way to handle bold and italic typeface variations.

 Note that we not only register the font via a `@font-face` CSS directive, but we place a `<span>`
 element inside the `<div id="playn-root">` because this causes the browser to start loading the
 font immediately when the page is loaded.
 If you do not do this, the browser will not start loading